As seen on

 This varies from provider to provider, so the best advice is to check with your insurer before delivering.
 Generally speaking, our research indicated it’s likely you’ll be asked to, at the very least, modify your policy before taking food deliveries.

-While this can often come with an additional charge, shop around and you might find good deals—providers like Milestone House and Tradex Insurance offer additional protection for fast food delivery at no additional cost to existing taxi policy holders.
+While this can often come with an additional charge, shop around and you might find good deals—providers like Milestone House and Tradex Insurance offer additional fast food delivery insurance at no additional cost to existing taxi policy holders.

 It’s been discussed in public forums for drivers many times the somewhat blurred lines when the term “Hire & Reward” is used—sometimes this refers to courier services, but some also place taxi services under the “Hire & Reward” title.
 Your best bet is just to check with your provider exactly what you are and aren’t covered for.